The Movies Ranked - Worst to Best

 Part of the problem is the undramatic plot motivator; a fountain of youth that leads to a dull romance for Picard and a long stay at a model village in (yet again) unremarkable backlot countryside.
 In fairness, Insurrection has a few plus points.
 It starts off rather well, for starters, mid-adventure, with Data apparently running amok and deliberately exposing the Federation’s presence on the Ba’ku’s planet.
 The twist in the identities of the Brazil-nightmare Son’a is a decent one, as is the means by which their leader, F Murray Abraham (again, like McDowell before him, not used to best effect), is finally beaten.

-A sequence sees the villagers led to safety from the Federation into the mountains – in theory Picard being at loggerheads with his, if not bread and butter then vocation, should be formidable material – but it’s rather underwhelming.
+A sequence where the villagers are led to safety into the mountains, escaping the Federation, is rather underwhelming; in theory, Picard being at loggerheads with his, if not bread and butter then vocation, should be formidable material.
 You don’t have to have a Star Trek movie with enormous planetary stakes, but you have to make the stakes you have count for something, and Insurrection never gets there.
 The result is the most forgettable Trek movie.

 10. Star Trek Beyond